zebengberg/bairy/README.md

 }
 ```

-This file should be in the root directory of the project, at the same level as `Dockerfile`.
+This file should be located in the root directory of the project, at the same level as `Dockerfile`.
+This step can be skipped to run the device in `test_mode`.

 1. Build the docker image.